Rocko's Modern Life: Overview

-To set up production, Murray's Joe Murray Productions and Games Animation rented office space on Ventura Boulevard in the Studio City neighborhood of the San Fernando Valley region of Los Angeles, California.
+Producer Mary Harrington made the move from New York City to Los Angeles to set up Games Animation to produce Rocko's Modern Life, beginning production on the show in January 1993.
+Being Nickelodeon's first fully in-house animated production, Murray's Joe Murray Productions and Games Animation rented office space on Ventura Boulevard in the Studio City neighborhood of the San Fernando Valley region of Los Angeles, California.
 The production moved to a different office building on Vineland Avenue in Studio City, where executives did not share space with the creative team.
-Murray rented a floor in the Writers Guild of America, West building, although the Rocko team was not a part of the union, which the staff found ironic.
 Throughout production, Sunwoo Entertainment, and later Rough Draft Studios, assembled the animation.
+In the Studio City offices, Murray negotiated a contractual provision preventing unannounced visits from Nickelodeon representatives.
+He also kept a quotation from author Hunter S. Thompson displayed in his office that reflected the show's anti-authoritarian ethos: "The TV business is a long plastic hallway where thieves and pimps run free and good men die like dogs."